joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 ```

 SSH is no longer filtered.
-I tried every possible combination with the info we got from our 3 FTP files, but no success.
+I tried every possible combination with the info we got from our 3 FTP files, but had no success.
 So, I moved on to the HTTP service.

 ## HTTP